-The criteria that local authorities use when identifying which surface defects to prioritise for repair usually specify a certain depth, typically 40mm (according to the ALARM survey, around 65% of responding authorities define a pothole thus).
+The criteria that local authorities use when identifying which surface defects to prioritise for repair usually specify a certain depth, typically 40mm (according to the annual ALARM survey, around 65% of responding authorities defined a pothole thus in 2018 - a similar proportion to earlier years).24

 The depth of a defect, however, is by no means the only factor that needs to be taken into account when considering the comfort and safety of cyclists.
-In fact, the shape and/or location of a defect may be the main problem, regardless of how deep it is.
+In fact, its shape and/or location may be the main problem, regardless of how deep it is.